 The AM5 socket consists of pins instead of the pins on the processor whereas AM4 has pin holes and the 5900X or any other AM4-compatible processor has pins on the chip itself.

 AM4 has the advantage of having a large number of chipsets that includes all the nine 300, 400, and 500 chipsets from the previous generations whereas AM5 currently has a total of only four.
-These four chipsets in reality come down to only two whereas the other two are equipped with EXPO technology for advanced CPU and memory overclocking.
+These four chipsets in reality come down to only two whereas the other two are equipped with the “Extreme: feature that provides more PCI-E 5.0 lanes.
 Rest remains the same.

 Ryzen 7900X and 5900X belong to different generations and are compatible with different sockets.
 AM4 motherboards can only support DDR4 memories, hence, the 5900X can only support DDR4 RAM type.